Naveen-PJ/Phineas_AI/README.md

 - **Speech Recognition**: Used to record audio.
 - **Whisper**: Used for transcribing audio using the Whisper model.
 - **Dotenv**: Used for loading environment variables from a `.env` file.
+- **spaCy**: Used for generating text embeddings.
+- **FAISS**: A library for efficient similarity search and clustering of dense vectors.

 ---